-- Is the leader able to identify their partner's readiness to move and align their posture to indicate what cone they want to go to? - What are the early 'tells' or signs that a leader is moving in a certain direction? - Is the follower able to adjust their position i.e., lean/turn/twist/bend their body (shoulders, waist, hips, knees, arms) in relation to their partner and where their partner is leading them?
-In an agile manner?
-In synchronous form? - Is the leader/follower able to get a feeling for the timing and force required to move in a synchronous fashion with their partner from one cone to another? - Is the leader able to move to each cone in a way that their partner can follow with ease?
+- Is the follower ready to align their posture to match the direction of where the leader is going? - What are the early 'tells' or signs that a leader is moving in a certain direction? - Is the follower able to adjust their position i.e., lean/turn/twist/bend their body (shoulders, waist, hips, knees, arms) in relation where their partner is leading them? - Is the leader/follower able to get a feeling for the timing and force required to move in a synchronous fashion with their partner from one cone to another? - What strategies help develop responsive agility? - Is the leader able to move to each cone in a way that their partner can follow with ease?